EOSC-CZ/sablona-dokumentace/NMA-en/organizational-documents/terms-of-use.md

 The services is ČSN EN ISO/IEC 27001:2014 certified (standard for information security management) and operated under the governing law of the Czech Republic.

-- *Specify a privacy policy describing how user data is collected, used, and protected.*
-- *Indicate the controller or contractual processor of the personal data.*
+Personal Data Protection legal information is described corresponding part of [CESNET contact page](https://www.cesnet.cz/en/contacts)

 ---

-Where to go with questions or requests can be found on the [Contacts](contacts.md) page.
+Where to go with questions or requests can be found on the [Repository Contacts](contacts.md) page.